EU sounds alarm on critical raw materials shortages

 Cobalt

-Over 70 per cent of the world’s cobalt comes from the Democratic Republic of Congo (DRC), one of the poorest countries in the world.
-Over 10 per cent of that supply is mined by hand, often by children.
+More than 70 per cent of the world’s cobalt comes from the Democratic Republic of Congo, one of the poorest countries in the world.
+More than 10 per cent of that supply is mined by hand, often by children.
 While it will be hard for Europe to reduce its reliance on the Congo, Terrafame is mining cobalt and nickel and plans to open a battery processing plant in Finland.
 Still, that is estimated to produce only about 800 tonnes of cobalt, in a total market of 140,000 tonnes globally, according to Darton Commodities. – Copyright The Financial Times Limited 2020